SHCS Bring Your Own Device

 Also keep an eye out for specials on accessories like carry cases, USB drives etc.

-We look forward to continuing to work with families as we train children in the responsible and Godly use of computer based technologies and as we use these devices to enhance learning in the 21st Century.
+We look forward to continuing to work with families as we train children in the responsible and Godly use of computer based technologies.